University of Waterloo DIRECTIONS

-University of Waterloo DIRECTIONS brings together status, non-status, Métis, and Inuit high school students from across Ontario for five action-packed days centred on, but not limited to, a career in an applied health care profession.
+University of Waterloo DIRECTIONS brings together status, non-status, Métis, and Inuit high school students from across Ontario for four action-packed days.

 During their time here, students will be immersed in a complete post-secondary experience which includes: living in residence; selecting and attending university lectures of interest; learning how to access on-campus resources; participation in hands-on workshops; plus much more.